Swift

 **Important notes**

-1. Always initialize the SDK before sending events
+1. Initialize the SDK during app startup before sending events

 2. Event names must match those defined in the Appstack platform